eHabitat/ehabitat/reproducibility.md

 # Reproducing Experiments
-This file gives instructions on how to reproduce the findings in the TimeXAI paper.
+This file gives instructions on how to reproduce the findings in the eHabitat paper.
 These experiments will be organized by structure of the paper, so please reference those sections.

-## Training TimeXAI
+## Training eHabitat
-Scripts used to train TimeXAI models are included in `experiments/<dataset>/bc_model_ptype.py`.
+Scripts used to train eHabitat models are included in `experiments/<dataset>/bc_model_ptype.py`.
 Within these scripts, you can change hyperparameter choices and see usage for setting up the model, training function, loss functions, and more.
 Before training, please replace the path to the trained time series predictor that you wish to explain.
 Then, run:
 ```
 python bc_model_ptype.py
 ```